The simple act of gift-giving has become extremely complicated. I blame that on the consumer credit industry.

-Whether it’s something from your kitchen, your craft room, woodworking shop or computer, there’s just nothing like a homemade gift.
-A tree ornament, plate of cookies, box of fudge, note cards—these are just some of the kinds of homemade gifts with universal appeal.
+Whether it’s something from your kitchen, your craft room, woodworking shop, or computer, there’s just nothing like a homemade gift.
+A tree ornament, plate of cookies, box of fudge, a bottle of pure vanilla extract note cards—these are just some of the kinds of homemade gifts with universal appeal.

 Give the gift of compassion

 Do you want your gift to say how much you care?
 Then find a way to show you care about what matters most to that person.